 4. Thoroughly clean the engine and oil pan mating surfaces.
-You need to scrap off old gasket material or silicon.
+You need to scrape off old gasket material or silicon.
 A gasket scraper speeds up the task with no damage to the surface.

 5. After removing any traces of gasket or silicon, use solvent to clean the mating surfaces, and wash the pan using cold soak cleaner, if necessary.
 For grease and gum difficult to remove, use carburetor cleaner or engine degreaser and a wire brush to clean the pan.

-* Carefully look around the pan where the flange and glass meet, specially around the bolt holes.
+- Carefully look around the pan where the flange and glass meet, especially around the bolt holes.

 Tips and Recommendations